Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 #### OT-BR Web GUI Commissioning

 The OT-BR Commissioning process uses the Openthread Border Router web portal to add a new device to the network.
 It provides an example for how a production border router might allow a customer to add devices to the Thread Network.

-Note: At the time of writing, the ot-br web gui is purely a demo/prototype tool and is somewhat unstable & incomplete.

-- Open the ot-br GUI hosted at the local IP address of the border router.
+- Open the ot-br GUI hosted at the local IP address of the border router, port 80.
 - Navigate to the 'Commission' tab
 - Enter the Network Passphrase/Admin Password and the Joiner Credential
     - Note that the EUI64 is not required for this commissioning method.
 This is less reliable as the joining device will not be directed to the correct network.